 IELTS examiners are certified and intellectual professionals.
 They can catch if you will just blabber the memorized answers.
 You may lose marks for that.
 So, just be prepared with the key points and elaborate your answers naturally.
 This way your real speaking skill will come out and valued by the examiner.

 #Tip 2- Don’t speak out complex words which you are unfamiliar with

 All of us have a limited vocabulary.
 In order to impress the examiner, you might be tempted to use ornamental words.
-Using such unfamiliar words puts you in a risk of wrong pronunciation.
+Using such unfamiliar words puts you a risk of wrong pronunciation.
 You can even use some words in a different context without knowing their actual meaning.
-So, play safe and the use words most familiar to you.
+So, play safe and use words most familiar to you.
 Or the better is to develop your vocabulary in specific topics.

 #Tip 3- While talking, give special attention to your grammar.

 In the IELTS speaking test, marks are allotted for grammatical range and accuracy.
 So, it is important that you use the correct tense in the sentences.
 Here you can impress the interviewer by using a range of simple and complex grammatical structures.
 You have to show that you are proficient in grammar and can frame many types of sentences.

 To achieve a good level of grammar skill, consistent practice is required.
 So, we will recommend you to practise English speaking with your friends and family members.
 Spot your errors and rectify them regularly.

 #Tip 4- Speak the accent in which you are comfortable